johnny13/SpellBook/README.md

 #Magick in your Markdown

-Magick Mirror is a very minimal markdown editor.
+SpellBook is a very minimal markdown editor.
 It uses hui and jQuery to acheive a responsive layout.
 The plugin will function on smartphones, tablets, and any modern web browser. supports microsoft IE8 and up.

-This is an hui plugin, and requires that jQuery and hui both be loaded.
+SpellBook is an hui plugin, and requires that jQuery and hui both be loaded.

-## Magick Mirror Details
+## SpellBook Details
 Markdown Editor that is based on Showdown, but **NOT** on WMD.
 The idea is to make a lightweight, jQuery-based editor with most of the features but none of the baggage.
 The result is an uncompressed 8KB **featherweight** file.

-You can see a live demo [here](http://hui.huement.com/labs/MagickMirror).
+You can see a live demo [here](http://hui.huement.com/labs/SpellBook).

 ## Features